veghdev/bkk-transit-time-insights/README.md

 docker compose --profile seed up --build
 ```
 This starts the database, API, dashboard, and seeds the database with randomized trip data for the demo routes.
+⚠️ Important Note:
+The seed job can take some time to complete.
+To monitor its progress, check the Docker Compose output.

 For live data collection (requires a valid BKK_API_KEY):
 ```bash